javascript-tutorial/ko.javascript.info/5-network/11-websocket/article.md

 WebSocket by itself does not include reconnection, authentication and many other high-level mechanisms.
 So there are client/server libraries for that, and it's also possible to implement these capabilities manually.

-Sometimes, to integrate WebSocket into existing project, people run WebSocket server in parallel with the main HTTP-server, and they share a single database.
-Requests to WebSocket use `wss://ws.site.com`, a subdomain that leads to WebSocket server, while `https://site.com` goes to the main HTTP-server.
+Sometimes, to integrate WebSocket into existing projects, people run a WebSocket server in parallel with the main HTTP-server, and they share a single database.
+Requests to WebSocket use `wss://ws.site.com`, a subdomain that leads to the WebSocket server, while `https://site.com` goes to the main HTTP-server.

 Surely, other ways of integration are also possible.